WuChao-2024/rdk_en_wuc_check_fork/docs/installation/preparation.md

 <TabItem value="x3md" label="RDK X3 Module">

-The RDK X3 Module is equipped with onboard eMMC (optional) and supports booting the system from both eMMC and SD cards.
+The RDK X3 Module has onboard eMMC (optional) and supports booting the system from both eMMC and SD cards.

 </TabItem>